mb-fun/tpau-gtfsutils/README.md

 ## Behavior

 ### Average Headways

-- Issues:
-  - Will fail if trips.txt does not include direction_id

 ### Interpolate Stoptimes

-- Notes:
-  - Will fail if shape dist travel is set incorrectly (i.e., stops on the same trip having the same shape_dist_traveled value)

 ### Cluster Stops

 ### One Day

 ### Stop Visits

-- Issues:
-  - Will fail if date has no feed service

 ### GTFS Output Notes